opral/monorepo/documentation/introduction.md

 # {% $frontmatter.title %}

-**Inlang is infrastructure that consists of extendable tools and apps, striving to simplify localization to the extend that localization will become the default.
-Simultaneously, inlang acts a test-case for [version control based apps](/documentation/the-next-git).**
+**Inlang is infrastructure that consists of extendable tools and apps to make localization simple.**

 {% Video src="https://youtu.be/KEKxHSkLD6Y" /%}